Is the World Ready for Designer Karim Rashid?

 THE TINY LOUNGE area of the chic new restaurant Morimoto is like a bamboo womb.
 The brown floor covering swaths not only the floors but the curvy walls and ceilings.

 An elongated porthole in the second-floor space looks out over the dining floor.
-The floors and ceilings of the main room are also fashioned of the trendy surfacing, and the white plaster walls erupt into biomorphic, sculpted shapes.
+The floors and ceilings of the main room are also fashioned of the trendy surfacing, like at the drop ceiling insallers London. and the white plaster walls erupt into biomorphic, sculpted shapes.

 All these curves contrast with the actual shape of the long, rectangular room and the geometric lines of the booths, which change colors, and glowing glass tables.